Plus500 group includes several related companies.

 A potential issue with Plus500 for some traders is that the broker does not work with established trading platforms like MetaTrader 4 and 5.
 This means that it is not possible to use the many trading strategies and indicators that have been developed by technical analysis enthusiasts for MT4 & 5 over the years.
 For traders who only use the standard technical indicators, however, this should not be a problem.

 To help traders with potential problems, Plus500 offers an extensive FAQ section on its website that provides detailed instructions on everything from opening an account, to trading fees, regulation, and deposit & withdrawals.

-Finally, we believe that Plus500 is a reliable broker that can be fully trusted by traders from anywhere in the world.
-The broker is also regulated in many more jurisdictions than most other brokers, which builds additional credibility for traders in those countries.
-However, the broker does not offer any of the established trading platforms that other brokers usually work with, and instead focuses solely on its own proprietary trading platform with only standard features.
+Finally, we believe it is safe to say that as such a heavily regulated broker, Plus500 is among the most recognized brands in the industry today.
+The broker is regulated in many more jurisdictions than most other brokers, which builds additional credibility for traders in those countries.
+The main disadvantage, however, is that Plus500 does not offer any of the established trading platforms that other brokers usually work with, and instead focuses solely on its own proprietary trading platform with only standard features.
 This may obviously be an issue for some traders.